Honda aims to make Acura in China by 2016

-BEIJING, July 18 (Reuters) - Japan’s Honda Motor Co is planning to produce Acura cars in China with a local partner starting in 2016, part of an effort to tap growing demand for upscale vehicles in the world’s biggest auto market.
+BEIJING (Reuters) - Japan’s Honda Motor Co (7267.T) is planning to produce Acura cars in China with a local partner starting in 2016, part of an effort to tap growing demand for upscale vehicles in the world’s biggest auto market.

 A Beijing-based Honda spokeswoman said one Acura model that is likely to be produced in China is a new compact SUV that is not offered in the brand’s product lineup today.
 The new model is likely to be based on a “concept” model - the Acura SUV-X - that it showed off at the Shanghai auto show in April, she said.